syncfusion-content/predictive-analytics-docs/predictive-analytics/Sample-sample92R.md

 {% endhighlight %}
 ## Cluster analysis

 ####Cluster analysis performs a fundamental task: determining which cases are similar.
-This task makes it possible to place cases such as people, companies, and regions of the country, etc.—into relatively homogeneous groups while distinguishing them from other groups.
+This task makes it possible to place cases such as people, companies, and regions of the country, etc. into relatively homogeneous groups while distinguishing them from other groups.
 R has built-in functions that approach the formation of clusters in two ways.
 The first approach is k-means clustering with the kmeans() function.
 This approach requires the researcher to specify how many clusters like to form, although it is possible to try several variations.
 The second approach is hierarchical clustering with the hclust() function, in which each case starts by itself and then the cases are gradually joined together according to their similarity.
 You can learn these two procedures in turn.